-- A probationary or permanent certified staff member who has been declared as not meeting District standards and/or Oregon State Statutes 342.835, 342.865 may be designated as On Notice on a Program of Assistance. - ii.
-Whenever a certified staff member's placement on a Program of Assistance results from substandard classroom performance, a minimum of two written observations shall precede such action at the middle and high school levels.
+- ii.
+Whenever a certified staff member's placement on a Program of Assistance results from substandard classroom performance, a minimum of two written formal observations, with written assessments, shall precede such action, at the middle and high school levels.
 At the elementary level three observations with one written assessment shall precede such action. - iii.
-During a conference the administrator shall give the certified employee written notification indicating placement on a Program of Assistance. - A copy of the written notification shall be given to the Association President. - b.
+During a conference the administrator shall give the eertified employee licensed staff member written notification indicating placement on a Program of Assistance. - A copy of the written notification shall be given to the Association President. - b.
 Procedure While On Notice on a Program of Assistance - i.
-Not later than ten (10) school days after placement on a Program of Assistance, the evaluator, with the participation of the evaluatee, shall have developed a planned Program of Assistance.
+Not later than ten (10) school days after placement on a Program of Assistance, the evaluator, with the participation of the evaluatee, licensed staff member and the authorized Association representative shall have developed a planned Program of Assistance using the procedures and forms outlined in the District Professional Development and Evaluation Program.
 This plan shall be reduced to writing on the Program of Assistance form.
-The completed Program of Assistance shall be reviewed by the Assistant Superintendent or the Executive Director of Human Resources.
-If there is any disagreement regarding the Plan of Improvement Program of Assistance, it shall be resolved by the Assistant Superintendent or the Executive Director of Human Resources. - ii.
-The Program of Assistance shall include identification of the performance standards not being met, expectations of how performance standards can be met, the procedure for observations, the assistance to be offered (including the opportunity to request outside administrative observations) and timeline for improvement. - iii.
-The Assistant Superintendent or the Executive Director of Human Resources shall be called upon to make an observation followed by a written evaluation and conference, prior to the final resolution. - c.
-Procedure for the Resolution of a Program of Assistance Status - If the staff member has demonstrated compliance with stated recommendations to meet performance standards, as determined by the evaluator, the staff member shall be removed from the Program of Assistance category.
+The completed Program of Assistance shall be reviewed by the Assistant Superintendent or the Executive Director of Human Resources designee.
+If there is any disagreement regarding the Plan of Improvement Program of Assistance, it shall be resolved by the Assistant-Superintendent or the Executive Director of Human Resources designee and the Association President or designee. - ii.
+The Program of Assistance shall include identification of the District performance standards not being met, expectations of how performance standards can be met, the procedure for observations monitoring progress during the Program, the assistance to be offered (including the opportunity to request outside administrative observations) and , the timeline for improvement, and completion of the Program.

+- iii.
+The Assistant Superintendent or the Executive Director of Human Resources designee shall may be called upon to make an observation followed by a written evaluation and conference, prior to the final resolution of the Program of Assistance. - c.
+Procedure for the Resolution of a Program of Assistance Status - i.
+If the licensed staff member has demonstrated compliance with stated recommendations to meet performance standards, as determined by the evaluator, the licensed staff member shall be removed from the Program of Assistance category.